-Establishing a list of fentanyl-related substances with no known legitimate uses and a list of synthetic non-fentanyl opioids with no known legitimate uses
+Establishing a list of fentanyl-related substances, a list of synthetic non-fentanyl opioids and a list for benzodiazepines and related new psychoactive substances all with no known legitimate uses

 In June 2018, the Board established the first-ever list of fentanyl-related substances (FRS) with no know legitimate medical or industrial uses.
 This followed a thorough review of fentanyl-related substances which had been reported as being encountered in illicit internet sales, trafficked or seized, in toxicology, or related incident reports.
 The list is a practical tool in which to inform Governments, investigators and frontline officers, and industry partners and to facilitate actions to counter their manufacture, marketing, movement and monetization.